sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 The constraints posed by the structure of systems neuroscience as a discipline are of course echos and elaborations of larger constraints in the system of scientific infrastructure production.

-### Incentives for Isolation
+### Incentivized Fragmentation

 The incentive systems in science are complex, but tend to reward the production of many isolated, single-purpose software packages rather than cumulative work on shared infrastructure.
 The primary means of evaluation for a scientist is academic reputation, primarily operationalized by publications, but a software project will yield a single paper (if any at all).
 Traditional publications are static units of work that are "finished" and frozen in time, but software is never finished: the thousands of commits needed to maintain and extend the software are formally not a part of the system of academic reputation.

 Shoehorning reputational rewards through traditional scientific publications has three immediate consequences: 1) Scientists are incentivized to make new, independent software that can be independently published, rather than integrating their work to extend the functionality of existing software.
 Howison & Herbsleb described this dynamic in the context of BLAST {% cite howisonIncentivesIntegrationScientific2013 %}, and one can browse the papers that cite the DeepLabCut {% cite mathisDeepLabCutMarkerlessPose2018a %} to find hundreds of downstream projects that make various extensions and improvements that are not integrated into the main library.
 2) After publication, scientists have little incentive to maintain software outside of the domains in which the primary contributors use it (to satisfy reputational incentives by publishing in their own discipline), so outside of the most-used libraries most scientific software is brittle and difficult to use {% cite mangulImprovingUsabilityArchival2019 kumarBioinformaticsSoftwareBiologists2007 %}.
 3) Since the reputational value of a publication depends on its placement within a journal and number of citations (among other metrics), and citation practices for scientific software are far from uniform and universal, the incentive to write scientific software at all is relatively low compared to its near-universal use {% cite howisonSoftwareScientificLiterature2016 %}.

-### Domain-specificity
+### Domain-Specific Silos

 When funding exists for scientific infrastructure development, it typically comes in the form of side effects from, or administrative supplements to research grants.
 The NIH describes as much in their Strategic Plan for Data Science {% cite NIH StrategicPlan2018 %}: